 - Add the plants, starting with the statement plant near the center and adding the other plants around it.
 Add additional soil between gaps in the plants.
 Gently tamp into place.

 - Thoroughly water your new plants until water begins to run out the bottom.
-Container gardens usually need water once a day.
+Container gardens often need water once a day in hot weather.
 You can check by inserting a fingertip 2 inches deep into the soil; if the soil feels dry, water thoroughly.
 Always add enough water so that it drains out the bottom, ensuring that the entire root system is cared for.

 Step 4: Monitor Your Plant's Health

-Container gardening is generally easier than gardening out in the landscape.
-Container plants tend to develop insect and disease problems much less frequently than their traditional garden counterparts, and weeds are rarely an issue.
+Container gardening is generally easier than in-ground landscape gardening, and weeds are rarely an issue.
 It's still a good idea to keep an eye on the health of your plants just in case.

 - Check the plants for mushy stems and an overall loss of vigor.
 Rotting plants that are mushy to the touch are probably being overwatered or are living in soil that isn't draining quickly enough.